|A Constructive Theology of Intellectual Disability: Human Being as Mutuality and Response|

 |Expressing Faith in Jesus Church Membership for People with Intellectual Disabilities|

-This book guides church leaders on including people with intellectual disabilities in the Christian sacraments.
+This book, and accompanying resource kit, guides church leaders on including people with intellectual disabilities in the Christian sacraments.
 These are things like baptism and confirmation.

 |Helping People with Developmental Disabilities Mourn: Practical Rituals for Caregivers|